jonasoesch/p9/paper.md

 **Spatial**: When the final state is spatially close to the initial state, as visible in figure \ref{transition-hullman}) where the charts show different heights of the earth's orbit.

-Hullman et al. further distinguish between *implicit transitions* that can only be interpreted by a reader and *explicit transitions* that could potentially be inferred from changes in the attributes visualized (compare to section >>visualization-parameters).
+Hullman et al. further distinguish between *implicit transitions* that can only be interpreted by a reader and *explicit transitions* that could potentially be inferred from changes in the attributes visualized (compare to [section @sec:param-classification]).
 Interestingly they have found very little occurrences of the two explicit transitions in their analysis (see figure \ref{hullman-frequency})

 ![Transition types identified by Hullman et al. [@Hullman-13:deeperunderstanding].
 The explicit dialogue and causal transitions are quite rare. \label{hullman-frequency}](/Users/jonas/Desktop/P9/bericht/img/transition-hullman-freq.png)

 Implicit transitions are defined by the question: "What changes between the charts?".
 This can be time, location, granularity, or a variable.

-## Comparison
+## Comparison {#sec:comparison}

 All of the classifications presented before are based on different types of changes between charts.
 Either visualization parameters change; subject, scene or time change; or again time, location, granularity or variable.
 This indicates that the elusive information gained from transitions has something to do with comparing the two charts.
 This section, therefore, looks at the research on comparison in visualization in more detail.